revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---
-21.Predict the output of the following code.(Removing the last item of a list)
+21.Predict the output of the following code?(Removing the last item of a list)

 ```python
 lst=[55, 777, 54, 6, 76, 101, 1, 2, 8679, 123, 99]